 - $30 billion for loans made by community development financial institutions, minority depository institutions, Small Business Investment Alliance (“SBIA”) development companies, and intermediaries (“Community Financial Institutions”) and small insured depository institutions and credit unions with assets of less than $10 billion.

-4. Who is eligible for the Paycheck Protection Program?
+4. What other rules govern eligibility for the Paycheck Protection Program?

-- Small business concerns that meet the SBA size standards.
+- If they meet the Small Business Administration (“SBA”) size standards.
 A business can qualify if it meets the SBA employee-based or revenue-based size standard corresponding to its primary industry.
-Many manufacturers fall within SBA size standards that allow for greater than 500 employees.
 See NAICS Codes – 13 CFR 121.201.

-- Small business concerns that meet both tests in the SBA’s “alternative size standard” as of March 27, 2020: (1) the maximum tangible net worth of the business is not more than $15 million; and (2) the average net income after federal income taxes (excluding any carry-over losses) of the business for the two full fiscal years before the date of the application is not more than $5 million.
+- If they meet both tests in the SBA’s “alternative size standard” as of March 27, 2020: (1) the maximum tangible net worth of the business is not more than $15 million; and (2) the average net income after federal income taxes (excluding any carry-over losses) of the business for the two full fiscal years before the date of the application is not more than $5 million.

-- Sole proprietorships, independent contractors, and self-employed individuals.
+- If they are sole proprietorships, independent contractors, and self-employed individuals.